 Pastoralism provides a source of livelihood for the pastoralist families, primarily through the sale of animals and milk products.
 The latter are extremely important for the income of pastoralist women, who – in many countries, e.g. in Africa – are traditionally responsible for processing and selling milk products, and have full control over that income.
 They often use it for purchases for the household and especially for their children.
 Animals are the family’s bank account, with interest in the form of offspring, usually under the control of men, who can sell one or more of the family’s animals when it needs money for larger expenses.

-Pastoralism also provides a source of livelihood and employment for the various people engaged in economic activities to provide inputs and services for pastoralists and to process and trade their products.
+Pastoralism is also crucial to build strong and resilient rural economies.
+It provides a source of livelihood and employment for the various people engaged in economic activities to provide inputs and services for pastoralists and to process and trade their products.
 Income and employment opportunities related to pastoralism form one set of factors that maintain towns in the rangelands and thus keep remote rural areas populated.
 Herrero et al (2009) estimate that as many as 1.3 billion people are employed in value chains of livestock products worldwide.
 A large proportion of these products come from pastoralism.

 In many countries, pastoralists’ livestock provide important inputs for crop farming, such as manure to fertilise the soil and animal traction for ploughing either in the pastoralists’ fields (if the family is engaged in cropping) or in the fields of other farmers, in addition to transporting crops and other goods and providing financial security and insurance.
 Many crop farmers invest their savings in livestock, often purchased from pastoralists, and also purchase live animals from pastoralists for local festivals and ceremonies.
 In many countries, pastoralists’ herds graze the stubble on harvested cropland and thus speed up the process of decomposing the plant biomass into manure, while producing food at the same time.
 Such mutual benefits of livestock-keeping and crop farming by two different groups of specialists using the same land areas at different times of the year with low levels of external inputs are often underestimated.

-Pastoralists provide a number of ecosystem services and environmental benedits (Ouedraogo & Davies 2016).
-Their land use and resource management practices maintain landscapes and conserve biodiversity in terms of both plants and animals.
+Pastoralists provide a number of ecosystem services and environmental benefits (Ouedraogo & Davies 2016).
+Their land use and resource management practices maintain landscapes, ensure ecological connectivity between habitats including protected areas and conserve biodiversity in terms of both plants and animals.
 Many dryland ecosystems have higher species diversity as a result of being grazed by livestock.
 This plays a role in supporting habitat resilience.
 The biodiversity in the rangelands in terms of both species and habitats has co-evolved with and depends on grazing animals.
 Pastoralists have maintained indigenous breeds of livestock that are hardy under harsh environmental conditions.
 Mobile pastoralism on unfenced rangeland is highly compatible with wildlife and other forms of nature conservation (Niamir-Fuller 2016).

 Through the grazing and movement of their herds, also in many cases in harvested and fallow fields in crop-farming areas during the dry season, pastoral land-use systems contribute to nutrient cycling and nutrient transfer from rangeland to cropland, and control bush encroachment.
 In areas like the Mediterranean, grazing by pastoralists’ herds reduces the risk of uncontrolled bush fires.
 The rangelands also have important ecosystem functions in storing carbon and regulating water cycles.